Lima Memorial Health System Logo

 How to Prepare for the Test

-DO NOT use deodorant, perfume, powders, or ointments under your arms or on your breasts on the day of the mammogram.
-These substances may hide a portion of the images.
+Do not use deodorant, perfume, powders, or ointments under your arms or on your breasts on the day of the mammogram.
+These substances may hide a portion of the images or produce an artifact that can falsely look like an abnormality.
 Remove all jewelry from your neck and chest area.

 Tell your provider and the x-ray technologist if you are pregnant or breastfeeding, or if you've had a breast biopsy.